 Why Choose Braker White for Your Drunk Driver Accident Case?

-At Braker White, we specialize in representing victims of drunk driving accidents in West Texas with a deep commitment to personal and compassionate legal service.
+At Braker White, we are dedicated to representing victims of drunk driving accidents in West Texas with a deep commitment to personal and compassionate legal service.
 Our firm, led by experienced attorneys Robert White and Greta Braker, is dedicated to providing personalized attention to each case, ensuring that every client is treated with the utmost care and respect.